Salmon with Citrus Glaze

 Instructions

 - Preheat oven or toaster oven to 425F/218C.
-Line a pan with foil and spray with oil (for easy clean up).
-Or line with parchment paper.
+Line a baking sheet with parchment paper or aluminum foil sprayed with oil (for easy clean up).

-- MAKE GLAZE: In a small saucepan, stir together 2 teaspoons of a mix of orange-lemon-lime zest, orange juice (about 1/4-1/3 cup), 1 1/2 tablespoons of lemon-lime juice combination, maple syrup, Dijon mustard, a pinch of salt and chili flakes (if using).
-Bring to boil then lower to medium to simmer briskly for 5-7 minutes until mixture thickens a bit to become slightly syrupy.
+- MAKE GLAZE: In a small saucepan, stir together 2 teaspoons total of a mixture of orange-lemon-lime zest, orange juice (about 1/4-1/3 cup/59-79 ml), 1 1/2 tablespoons of lemon-lime juice combination, maple syrup, Dijon mustard, a pinch of salt and red pepper flakes (if using).
+Bring to boil on medium-high heat then lower to medium heat to simmer briskly for 5-7 minutes until mixture thickens a bit to become slightly syrupy.
+For a shortcut, see note 3.
 Taste and adjust, adding more citrus, syrup or Dijon as needed.

 - FINISH AND SERVE: To remove skin, slide a spatula between skin and salmon meat and lift off to a plate.
-Drizzle with remaining glaze.
-Garnish with remaining zest and toasted sesame seeds or chopped parsley if desired.
+Drizzle top of the salmon with remaining glaze.
+Garnish as desired, Note 4.
+Serve hot, at room temperature or cold.

 Recipe Notes